Advertisement

 Keep up with annual appointments

-Even if you’re not due for your next Pap smear or cervical cancer screening, you should still check in with your gyno for an annual checkup, says Newell.
+Even if you’re not due for your next Pap smear or cervical cancer screening, you should still check in with your gynecologist for an annual checkup, says Newell.

-These yearly appointments—which may or may not include a pelvic exam—are important because they give you and your gynecologist the opportunity to discuss sexual activity, vaccinations, your menstrual cycle, and any pregnancy or birth control plans.
-Your gyno may also suggest other potentially life-saving screenings, adds Newell.
-“We’re doing a lot more genetic screening for certain cancers like Lynch syndrome, uterine cancer, ovarian cancer and breast cancer,” she says.
+These yearly appointments—which may or may not include a pelvic exam—are important because they give you and your gynecologist the opportunity to discuss sexual activity, vaccinations, your menstrual cycle, and any pregnancy or birth control plans you may have.
+Your gynecologist may also suggest other potentially life-saving screenings, adds Newell.
+“We’re doing a lot more genetic screening for certain cancers like Lynch syndrome, uterine cancer, ovarian cancer, and breast cancer,” she says.
 Also on the agenda: any updates to your family history and conversations about how you can adopt healthy habits as you age, including getting regular exercise and eating a well-balanced diet.

 While you’re there, ask about the best schedule for your cervical cancer screenings.
 Current guidelines say that women between the ages of 21 and 29 should have a Pap smear every three years.
 Women between the ages of 30 and 65 should have a Pap smear and an HPV test together every five years, a Pap smear alone every three years, or HPV testing alone every five years.
 After the age of 65, women can stop screening depending on whether they have had abnormal results from past Pap smears.
-And, of course, if you experience symptoms such as heavier-than-normal menstrual bleeding, pain, dizziness or unexplained discharge, check in with your gynocologist right away.
+Of course, if you experience symptoms such as heavier-than-normal menstrual bleeding, pain, dizziness, or unexplained discharge, check in with your gynecologist right away.

 someone shaving their legs